 Class of 1969 Dean Moore Scholarship: Awarded to a student based on financial need and meeting College guidelines to be on a good track for graduation in four years.
 He is encouraged to give back to Wabash financially throughout his lifetime and become an active fundraiser after graduation.
+The scholarship was created in memory of Norman C. Moore, Dean of the College 1959-1984.

-Clauser Family Scholarship: Established by Allan D. Clauser, Class of 1950, supported by his wife, son, Allan Jr. '81, and friends, this fund is used for the benefit of a student from Montgomery County, Indiana.
+Clauser Family Scholarship: Established by Allan D. Clauser, Class of 195, and supported by his wife, son, Allan Jr. '81, and friends, this fund is used for the benefit of a student from Montgomery County, Indiana.